 Summary of the weather here in 2018:

-January, February, March and April have been colder than average by approximately 12 degrees, but The "ice storm" did not happen, however some ice did form, but nothing destructive at this location.
-There was some wind but nothing destructive here.
-In other areas areas nearby, the wind was quite severe and many trees down and damage resulted. the maximum low has not been as low as to be expected.
+January, February, March and April have been colder than average by approximately 12 degrees, but the maximum low has not been as low as to be expected.
 Not much sunshine and it has been a grey dark rainy spring.

 As of April 16 The leaves have not started showing on the vine maples yet.
 The big leaf maples are just getting their blossoms now (as of April 16).
 The trilliums have been out for about a week now.
 The salmon berry blossoms have been out for nearly 2 weeks.
 The elderberry bushes are getting leaves but no blossoms yet.